-The Company leases buildings for its office space and warehouses.
-The leases of office space typically run for a period of 2 to 6 years, and warehouses for 3 to 4 years.
+The Group leases buildings for its office space, warehouses and dormitories.
+The leases of office space typically run for a period of 1 to 6 years, of warehouses for 1 to 4 years, and of dormitories for 3 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.

-Some leases of office buildings contain extension or cancellation options exercisable by the Company before the end of the non-cancellable contract period.
+Some leases of office buildings contain extension or cancellation options exercisable by the Group before the end of the non-cancellable contract period.
 These leases are negotiated and monitored by local management, and accordingly, contain a wide range of different terms and conditions.
-The extension options held are exercisable only by the Company and not by the lessors.
-In which lease is not reasonably certain to use an optional extended lease term, payments associated with the optional period are not included within lease liabilities.
+The extension options held are exercisable only by the Group and not by the lessors.
+When the lessee is not reasonably certain to use an optional extended lease term, payments associated with the optional period will not be included within lease liabilities.